-Doing SoTL Research in Canada
+1.2 Doing SoTL Research in Canada

 In Canadian institutions of higher education, ethics boards are required to review research applications involving human participants to ensure that researchers intend to protect the rights and welfare of individuals.
-The Tri-Council Policy Statement governs ethical considerations used by Canada's research ethics boards (REBs): Ethical Conduct for Research Involving Humans (TCPS2), and in particular, the guidelines in the TCPS2 are based on three core principles (see Figure 1 below).
+Ethical considerations used by Canada's research ethics boards (REBs) are governed by the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans (TCPS2), and in particular, the guidelines in the TCPS2 are based on three core principles (see Figure 1 below).